jonnonz1/nz-statute-book/acts/public/1975/unsolicited-goods-and-services-act-1975.md

   (a) brings or threatens to bring any legal proceedings; or (b) places or causes to be placed the name of any person on a list of defaulters or debtors or threatens to do so; or (c) invokes or causes to be invoked any other collection procedures or threatens to do so.
-(2) Every person who commits an offence against this section is liable on summary conviction— (a) in the case of an individual, to a fine not exceeding $750; or (b) in the case of a body corporate, to a fine not exceeding $1,500.
+(2) Every person who commits an offence against this section is liable on conviction— (a) in the case of an individual, to a fine not exceeding $750; or (b) in the case of a body corporate, to a fine not exceeding $1,500.